GSA/open-gsa-redesign/_apidocs/spr-api.md

 - Users must have a Federal System Account with the "Read FOUO" in Subcontracting Plan Reports permission and the respective API Key in SAM.gov.
-- Users can make GET calls using any Browser or a Restful API client such as Postman.
+- Users can make POST calls using a Restful API client such as Postman.

 ### System Accounts